spectrocloud/librarium/docs/docs-content/vm-management/vm-migration-assistant/create-migration-plans.md

   [Create Source Providers](./create-source-providers.md) for guidance.
 - A healthy VMO cluster.
 Refer to the [Create a VMO Profile](../create-vmo-profile.md) for further guidance.

-  - The VMO cluster must have access to VMware and the VMs you want to migrate.
+  - The VMO cluster must have network connectivity to vCenter and ESXi hosts, and the VMs you want to migrate.

   :::warning